 Published on 07/12/2017

-With support from European Civil Protection and Humanitarian Aid Operations Department (ECHO) and the we’re working to improve innovation skills in the humanitarian sector, and we’ve recently awarded funding to three projects who participated in a capacity building workshop.
+With support from European Civil Protection and Humanitarian Aid Operations Department (ECHO) we’re working to improve innovation skills in the humanitarian sector, and we’ve recently awarded funding to three projects who participated in a capacity building workshop.